enmasseio/babble/README.md

 - `publish(id: String, message: *)`
   Send a message to another peer.

-- `listen(message: String, start: Block)`
+- `listen(message: String) : Block`
   Listen for incoming messages.
-If there is a match, the provided control flow block `start` will be executed.
+If there is a match, the returned control flow block will be executed.
+Other blocks can be chained to the returned block.

 - `tell(id: String, message: String [, data: JSON])`
   Send a notification to another peer.

-- `ask(id: String, message: String [,data: JSON], start: Block)` Send a question to another peer.
-When the reply comes in, the provided control flow block `start` is executed.
+- `ask(id: String, message: String [,data: JSON]) : Block`
+  Send a question to another peer.
+Returns a `start` Block which is executed When the reply comes in.
+Other blocks can be chained to the returned block.

-### FlowBuilder
+### Block

-The FlowBuilder is a utility to build flows using a chained API.
-A FlowBuilder is created via the factory functions available in `babble` (`reply`, `decide`, `run`, `then`).
-A control flow is finalized after calling `done`, which returns the first block in the created flow.
+Blocks can be created via the factory functions available in `babble` (`reply`, `decide`, `run`, `then`), or in a Babbler (`listen`, `ask`).
+Blocks can be chained together, resulting in a control flow.

-The FlowBuilder has the following functions:
+A Block has the following functions:

 - `done() : Block`
-  Finalize the control flow, returns the start block of the flow.
+  Finalize the control flow, returns the first block of the flow.
-- `reply(callback: Function) : FlowBuilder`
+- `reply(callback: Function) : Block`
   Append a Reply block to the control flow.
-- `then(block : Block) : FlowBuilder`
+- `then(block : Block) : Block`
   Append an arbitrary block to the control flow.
-- `decide([decision: function, ] choices: Object<String, Block>) : FlowBuilder`
+- `decide([decision: function, ] choices: Object<String, Block>) : Block`
   Append a decision block to the control flow.
-- `run(callback: Function) : FlowBuilder`
+- `run(callback: Function) : Block`
   Append an Action block to the control flow.